Swiggy vs Zomato Software Engineer Interviews: The Real Differences

 At Swiggy, the HLD round uses real Swiggy features as the prompt.
 Reported problems include:

-- Design the Swiggy Instamart dark store fulfillment system (10-minute delivery, inventory management, order batching)
+- Design the Swiggy Instamart dark store fulfillment system (10-minute delivery, inventory management, order batching).
+The Swiggy Bytes architecture post is the most relevant prior art.

 - Design a Top-K Restaurant Discovery system (real-time rankings, geo-filtering, personalization signals)